Condition: Ehlers-Danlos Syndrome (EDS) is a group of disorders that affect the skin, joints, internal organs and/or blood vessels.

 Background: The actual prevalence of EDS is unknown because many patients are never diagnosed, particularly if they only have one symptom.
 Presentation may be in childhood or later in life when more vascular complaints are identified.

 Risk Factors: EDS is a genetic disorder, which means it is passed from parent to child.
 If a parent has one of the most common types of EDS, there's a 50% chance their child or children will be born with the same EDS gene.

 History and Symptoms:Children can present with developmental delay, easy bruising, and floppiness.
 EDS patients often have unusually flexible joints, loose skin and skin that scars easily and does not heal well.
 Some people with EDS only have one symptom, others have more, and they can range from mild to severe.
-It’s important to know that symptoms can also vary widely among the different types of EDS.
+It is important to know that symptoms can also vary widely among the different types of EDS.

 Rehab Management: Rehabilitation should focus on improving posture and spatial orientation, building strength and motor control, stabilizing joints, and increasing physical activity.
 Education is also important so patients can remain active but do so in a safe manner that includes sports and activities that minimize risk to joints.
 Medications can also be used to manage pain.
 Swimming or cycling are non-weight bearing and hence are useful to develop strength and help with balance.
 Avoid high intensity sports and heavy weightlifting.
 Help is also provided for activities of daily living like utensils with wide grip to decrease pain, and strain on finger joints.
 Braces to support feet can be helpful.

 Other Resources for Patients and Families: The Ehlers-Danlos National Foundation offers many resources for patients and families, such as support group information and a helpline.